shenhuiying2017/azure-docs.es-es/articles/resiliency/resiliency-technical-guidance-recovery-on-premises-azure.md

 <properties
-   pageTitle="Guía técnica: recuperación desde un centro de datos local a Azure | Microsoft Azure" description="Artículo sobre la descripción y diseño de sistemas recuperación desde infraestructuras locales a Azure" services="" documentationCenter="na" authors="adamglick"
+   pageTitle="Technical guidance: Recovery from on-premises to Azure | Microsoft Azure" description="Article on understanding and designing recovery systems from on-premises infrastructure to Azure" services="" documentationCenter="na" authors="adamglick"